 Step 2: The Internet Clicking Ceremony

-You use $300M of those papers to convince 280M million regular people to click “yes” on a website that asks: “Would you like all nations to redirect 1% of military spending to cure diseases?”
+You use $250M of those papers to convince 280M of people million regular people to click “yes” on a website that asks: “Would you like all nations to redirect 1% of military spending to cure diseases?”

 This costs about 50 cents per person, which is cheaper than a candy bar and achieves more than most political movements that involve shouting at things.